-At February 28, 2023, our long-term obligations primarily consisted of term loans payable, a long-term lease agreement (financing obligation) on our corporate headquarters facility, fixed-rate notes payable from the purchase of Strive Talent, Inc., and deferred payments and potential contingent consideration resulting from previous business acquisitions.
+At May 31, 2023, our long-term obligations primarily consisted of term loans payable, a long-term lease agreement (financing obligation) on our corporate headquarters facility, fixed-rate notes payable from the purchase of Strive Talent, Inc., and deferred payments and potential contingent consideration resulting from previous business acquisitions.
 Since most of our long-term obligations have a fixed interest rate, our overall interest rate sensitivity is primarily influenced by any amounts borrowed on term loans and our revolving line of credit facility, and the prevailing interest rates on these instruments.
-The effective interest rate on our term loans payable and line of credit facility is variable and was 6.5 percent at February 28, 2023.
-Based on expected increases in interest rates over the remainder of fiscal 2023 and into fiscal 2024, we will incur additional expense on our variable-rate loans in future periods.
-For example, a one percent increase in the effective interest rate on our unpaid term loans at February 28, 2023 would result in approximately \$50,000 of additional interest expense over the next 12 months.
-Our financing obligation has a payment structure equivalent to a long-term leasing arrangement with a fixed interest rate of 7.7 percent, and our contingent consideration liabilities are not subject to interest rate fluctuations.
+The effective interest rate on our term loans payable and line of credit facility is variable and was 6.7 percent at May 31, 2023.
+If interest rates increase over the remainder of fiscal 2023 and into fiscal 2024, we may incur additional expense on our variable-rate loans in future periods.
+For example, a one percent increase in the effective interest rate on our unpaid term loan balance at May 31, 2023 would result in approximately \$35,000 of additional interest expense over the next 12 months.
+Our financing obligation has a payment structure equivalent to a long-term leasing arrangement with a fixed interest rate of 7.7 percent.

 There have been no other material changes from the information previously reported under Item 7A of our Annual Report on Form 10-K for the fiscal year ended August 31, 2022.
-We did not utilize any foreign currency or interest rate derivative instruments during the quarter or two quarters ended February 28, 2023.
+We did not utilize any foreign currency or interest rate derivative instruments during the quarter or three quarters ended May 31, 2023.